LaggydogeHax/PokemonBattleSim/README.md

 **Formula:** CRIT CHANCE = (current SPEED / 806) * 100.

 **NOTE:** Some moves (Like Night Slash) have increased critical hit chance.
 Others (Like Flower Trick) have guaranteed critical hits.

+### Status Ailments
+Status Ailments affect your Mon in various ways (yay)
+#### Burned
+Burning status can be inflicted by a few Fire Type Moves

+Burning deals damage equal to 1/9 of Base HP

+Chance to free from Burn: 25%

+#### Poisoned
+Poisoned status can be inflicted by some Poison type moves!!

+Poison deals damage equal to 1/10 of Base HP

+Chance to free from Poison: 25%

+#### Paralized
+Paralized status can be inflicted by most Electric type moves.

+Paralized status has a 50% chance to paralyze the Pokemon and prevent it from using a move during that turn. it also halves the SPEED stat.

+Chance to free from Paralysis: 30%
+#### Healing over time

+Healing over time will heal a bit of the Pokemon's HP at the end of each turn. it can only be gained with Status Moves.

+HoT cures the Pokemon's HP by 1/16 of its Base HP.
+It will last until the Pokemon faints or its switched out.

 ### Base and Current stats:
 **CURRENT STAT:** A Mon's current stats are their total stats.
 These get affected by buffs, debuffs, status ailments and so on.
 They get reset back to base when the Pokemon is switched out.